 Monzo allows you to easily transfer money between known contacts in a similar way to WhatsApp.
-Monzo looks at your phone contacts and checks if they are also using Monzo, if they are then there is no need to exchange bank details just send the money over via their image which shows in the transfer section of the app.
+Monzo looks at your phone contacts and checks if they are also using Monzo if they are then there is no need to exchange bank details just send the money via their image which shows in the transfer section of the app.
 A further enhancement to this is the ability to pay contacts near you.
-Monzo can also use your Bluetooth to transfer money to other Monzo friends in close proximity.
+You can use Bluetooth to transfer money to other Monzo users in close proximity.

 To get the most out of Monzo bank account you need to be using the budgeting tools to manage your money and assess what your spending habits are.
 Also, if your friends are using Monzo as it makes splitting bills and minor payments really easy.
 However, if you have no interest in this then really it’s just a new pink card!

 You can spend with your Monzo card anywhere in the world for free.
 Monzo won’t add any fees to the exchange rate and you don’t need to tell them in advance.
 Monzo pass the Mastercards exchange rate directly to its customers

 You can withdraw up to £200 from foreign cash points every 30 days and after this, there is a 3% charge.

 When you land in a country, the mobile app will send you an alert to advise you the current exchange rate.
 Your transactions in the country will be categorised and a summary will be produced on your return.

 These are the features that traditional banks have not even thought of!